Last updated on June 7th, 2023

 - It’s easy to forget that you can get a lot, a lot, a lot of questions wrong and still pass, certainly 25% and up to 30% wrong.
 And, of course, you don’t get a “gold star” for having a high score.
 You just need to squeak by.

-While waiting for your results, know that you’re not alone in your feelings of uncertainty.
+While waiting for your medical board exam results, know that you’re not alone in your feelings of uncertainty.
 Nearly all exam-takers feel the same.
 It’s a big club.